toraritte/shell.nixes/elixir-phoenix-postgres/README.md

 > [`shell.nix`](./shell.nix), with lots  of details in
 > the comments.

+`clam-shell.nix` is an experiment to modularize `shell.nix`es in this repo, and is subject to break at the moment. `shell.nix` is the original, old-school one that I use in production for now.

 ## 0. Start

 ```text
 $ nix-shell
 ```

-This will  drop to a  shell with Elixir  1.9, Erlang R21, Phoenix 1.4.9, and  PostgreSQL installed, and a latter server  will already  be spun up.
+This will  drop to a  shell with Elixir, Erlang, Phoenix, and  PostgreSQL installed, and a latter server  will already  be spun up.
 From there one can use all the familiar Mix commands.
+(See `shell.nix`es for the version numbers.)

 A  `.nix-shell` folder  will  be  created that  will contain all  PostgreSQL- and Mix-related  files with